panos108/Bayesian_opt_Pyro/README.md

 ## Options for solver
+ The value depited is the default one.

+ objective                 *Objective to be minimized*

+ xo                        *initial point.
+It is not required*

- The value depited is the default one. maxfun=20                 *Number of iterations* N_initial=4                *Number of initial points* select_kernel='Matern52'    *Kernel for Gaussian process* acquisition='LCB'           *Acquisition function* casadi=False                *Solve the problem via casadi and ipopt (this is used for constrained problems* constraints = None          *No constraints by defaults* probabilistic=False         *To be implemented for probabilistic constraints* print_iteration=False       *Print iterations*
+ maxfun=20                 *Number of iterations*

+ N_initial=4                *Number of initial points*

+select_kernel='Matern52'    *Kernel for Gaussian process*

+acquisition='LCB'           *Acquisition function*

+casadi=False                *Solve the problem via casadi and ipopt (this is used for constrained problems*

+constraints = None          *No constraints by defaults*

+probabilistic=False         *To be implemented for probabilistic constraints*

+print_iteration=False       *Print iterations*